 In previous posts, I have covered extensively plug cementing.
-This time I am providing information regarding laboratory testing and some considerations when cement plugs intended for well abandonment.
+This time I am providing information regarding laboratory testing and some considerations when cement plugs are intended for well abandonment.

 Cement Slurry Properties for plug cementing